Agora-Lab-AI/Dalle3/README.md

 ## Idea to Image prototype
-- A prototype where we use GPT4 to refine a prompt -> then create an image
+- A prototype where we use GPT4 to refine a prompt -> then create an image.

+`python idea_to_image.py`

 The script takes the following arguments: